raycast/extensions/extensions/slackmojis/README.md

 # Slackmojis

-an unofficial directory of the best custom Slack emojis from slackmojis.com
+An unofficial directory of the best custom Slack emojis from slackmojis.com